Last Updated: March 25, 2026

 The upper half of the eye is typically a bright red-orange, which is common in the Hemigrammus genus.
 The fins are mostly transparent with subtle tinting.
 Overall, it’s a fish that looks best in groups, where the collective movement of those warm tones and dark markings creates a really appealing effect.

 Sexual dimorphism is subtle.
 Females are slightly fuller-bodied than males, especially when carrying eggs.
-Males tend to be a bit slimmer and may show slightly more intense coloration, but the differences aren’t dramatic.
+Males are a bit slimmer and may show slightly more intense coloration, but the differences aren’t dramatic.

 Average Size & Lifespan